Wealth of Donald Trump: Civil case

-In January 2022, a filing by the New York AG reported that Trump's tax documents show that his liquid assets were about $93 million in 2020.
-In September, James sued Trump, his three oldest children, and the organization, alleging over 200 instances of fraud and asserting that Trump "wildly exaggerated his net worth by billions of dollars".
-The lawsuit seeks $250 million in damages and the instatement of a five-year ban from real-estate transactions.
+In January 2022, a filing by the New York state AG, Letitia James, reported that Trump's tax documents show that his liquid assets were about $93 million in 2020.
+In September, James sued Trump, the Trump Organization, and his children Donald Jr., Ivanka, and Eric for misrepresenting assets.
+The civil suit alleged over 200 instances of fraud and asserted that Trump "wildly exaggerated his net worth by billions of dollars".
+A year later, New York judge Arthur Engoron sided with James on her key claim.
+Though Engoron said he would cancel Trump's business certificates, a New York appeals court postponed this, and ultimately Engoron changed his mind.